divyam3897/I2M2/README.md

 <div align="center">

-# A Framework for Multi-modal Learning:<br> Jointly Modeling Inter- & Intra-Modality Dependencies
+# Jointly Modeling Inter- & Intra-Modality Dependencies for Multi-modal Learning
 </div>

 **TL;DR: We distinguish between different modeling paradigms for multi-modal learning from the perspective of generative models and offer a general recipe for designing models that efficiently leverage multi-modal data, leading to more accurate predictions.**